basarat/algorithms/src/heap/README.md

 Note that a given set of values can be arranged in multiple ways to satisfy the heap property.
 E.g.

 * Given 4,4,5,6,9
-* we can have the following two trees, Both are perfectly valid.
+* We can have the following two trees,
+* Both are perfectly valid as each node is smaller than all its children.
 * The only position that is guaranteed to be the same is that the root node will be the item with the smallest value.
 ```
 4,4,5,6,9